ISP Throttling: How Do You Know If You’re Being Throttled?

 Feel Like Your Network Is Throttled?

-One way you can tell if your ISP is throttling your network is by using a VPN.
-In many cases, ISPs throttle users based on their IP addresses.
-A VPN changes the IP address your ISP sees when you use the internet, so if you’re being throttled, your network speeds should improve.
-Here’s a selection of VPNs we’ve tested that can help to combat throttling:
+One way you can tell if your ISP is throttling your speeds is by using a VPN.
+In many cases, ISPs throttle you based on your IP address.
+A VPN changes the IP address your ISP sees when you use the internet.
+So, if your ISP is throttling you, your network speeds should get better when you change your IP with a VPN.
+Here are our top choices for VPNs we’ve tested that can help to combat throttling:

 ISP Throttling

-ISP throttling, also called data throttling or bandwidth throttling, isn’t a super-complicated topic, but it’s still a problem, especially when you’re on the season finale of “Succession” and your video stream is buffering.
+ISP throttling, also called data throttling or bandwidth throttling, isn’t a super-complex topic, but it’s still a problem.
+It really gets annoying when your stream starts buffering while you watch the last episode of “Stranger Things.”

 What Is Throttling?

-Throttling is when your internet service provider, or ISP, slows down your internet speeds on purpose, limiting your bandwidth for certain websites.
-Unfortunately, ISPs can throttle anything online, from livestreaming and gaming to high-definition video, downloading, and torrenting.1
+Throttling is when your internet service provider, or ISP, slows down your internet speeds on purpose.
+This means they limit your bandwidth for some sites.
+You can think of your bandwidth as the amount of internet your ISP gives you.
+The bad news is that ISPs can throttle any site or use that they want, from live streaming and gaming to high-def video, downloading, and torrenting.1

-NOTE: Using a torrenting VPN can help you get around throttling.
+NOTE: Using a torrenting VPN can help you get around your ISP throttling.
 Learn how to torrent with a VPN.

 Why Do ISPs Throttle?

-There are a number of reasons why ISPs throttle (no, it’s not to get on your last nerve):
+There are a lot of reasons why ISPs throttle (no, it’s not to get on your last nerve):

 - The ISP’s bandwidth has reached its limit.